All Episodes

 In the first place, it isn't 5%, it's 8%, which is the equivalent of 25 million.

-But then there are 150 million plus people with employer provided health insurance who will start to be canceled, begin to be canceled starting next year.
+But then there are 150 million plus people with employer-provided health insurance who will start to be canceled, begin to be canceled starting next year.

-It would have been this year, except there was the delay of the employer mandate for election purposes and other uh political reasons.
+It would have been this year, except there was the delay of the employer mandate for election purposes and other political reasons.

-So that's that shoe is going to drop.
+So that shoe is going to drop.

-It's just going to keep getting the longer we go, the the more time passes.
+The longer we go, the more time passes.

 Events unfold in such a way that you think you've got the worst behind you and something brand new pops up.